 - Lightheadedness and/or fainting

-- Swelling of the mouth, throat and tongue, which can cause difficulty breathing or swallowing
+- Swelling of the mouth, throat and tongue can cause difficulty breathing or swallowing

 - Stomach pains